chmarti1/lconfig/README.md

 Headers and utilities for laboratory measurements and machine control with the [LabJack T4 and T7](https://labjack.com/products)

 By Christopher R. Martin
-Assistant Professor of Mechanical Engineering
+Associate Professor of Mechanical Engineering
 Penn State University
  [crm28@psu.edu](mailto:crm28@psu.edu)

-Version 4.05
+Version 5.00

 ### Foreword